 - 1. Marketplace Name: - 2.
 Period covered by this report: - 3.
-Identification - A. Full name of marketplace (if sole proprietor, last, first and middle name): - B. Name(s) under which business is conducted, if different from item A: - C. Marketplace main street address: - 4.
-A list of all amendments in the information in Form 21-101F1 or 21-101F2 that were filed with the Canadian securities regulatory authorities and implemented during the period covered by the report.
-The list must include a brief description of each amendment, the date filed and the date implemented. - 5.
-A list of all amendments in the information in Form 21-101F1 or 21-101F2 that have been filed with the Canadian securities regulatory authorities but not implemented as of the end of the period covered by the report.
-The list must include a brief description of each amendment, the date filed and the reason why it was not implemented. - 6.
-Systems A log and summary description of systems failures, malfunctions, delays or security incidents during the quarter in respect of any systems, operated by or on behalf of the marketplace, that support order entry, order routing, execution, trade reporting, trade comparison, data feeds, market surveillance and trade clearing and a log and summary description of each security incident during the quarter for any system that shares network resources with one or more of the systems, operated by or on behalf of the marketplace, that supports order entry, order routing, execution, trade reporting, trade comparison, data feeds, market surveillance and trade clearing that, if breached, would pose a security threat to one or more of the previously mentioned systems.
-If any outages occurred at any time during the period for any system relating to trading activity, including trading, routing or data, provide the date, duration, reason for the outage and its resolution. - 7.
-Systems Changes A brief description of any significant changes to the systems and technology used by the marketplace that support order entry, order routing, execution, trade reporting, trade comparison, data feeds, co-location and if applicable, market surveillance and trade clearing that were planned, under development, or implemented during the quarter.
-Please provide the current status of the changes that are under development.
+Identification - A. Full name of marketplace (if sole proprietor, last, first and middle name): - B. Name(s) under which business is conducted, if different from item A:[repealed] - C. Marketplace main street address:[repealed]

+4. A list of all amendments in the information in Form 21-101F1 or 21-101F2 that were filed with the Canadian securities regulatory authorities and implemented during the period covered by the report.
+The list must include a brief description of each amendment, the date filed and the date implemented. [repealed]

+5. A list of all amendments in the information in Form 21-101F1 or 21-101F2 that have been filed with the Canadian securities regulatory authorities but not implemented as of the end of the period covered by the report.
+The list must include a brief description of each amendment, the date filed and the reason why it was not implemented.[repealed]

+6. Systems - If any outages occurred at any time during the period for any system relating to trading activity, including trading, routing or data, provide the date, duration, reason for the outage and its resolution.[repealed]

+7. Systems Changes - A brief description of any significant changes to the systems and technology used by the marketplace that support order entry, order routing, execution, trade reporting, trade comparison, data feeds, co-location and if applicable, market surveillance and trade clearing that were planned, under development, or implemented during the quarter.
+Please provide the current status of the changes that are under development.[repealed]